ayjays132/PhillOS/docs/lock_screen.md

 - Any webcam accessible through the browser's `getUserMedia` API
 - Dedicated IR or depth cameras for improved accuracy
-- Other biometrics like fingerprint readers are planned
+- Fingerprint readers via WebAuthn
+- Microphones for voice authentication

 ## Setup